 If you take a nap during the day, try not to sleep for more than an hour.
 Your naps should also occur early in the afternoon, before 3:00 pm.
 Napping longer or later may cause you to have a hard time falling asleep that night.

 - Eat at regular times and don’t eat a big meal late at night.

-- Avoid caffeine after mid-afternoon – if you want a warm drink before bed have weak tea or a decaffeinated coffee.
+- Avoid caffeine after mid-afternoon – if you want a warm drink before bed has weak tea or a decaffeinated coffee.

-- If you cannot fall asleep in 20 minutes, get up and do something boring until you feel sleepy.
+- If you cannot fall asleep in 20 minutes, get up and do something annoying until you feel sleepy.